MAdriaansens/Phylogeny_of_CPA/README.md

 _
 We also downloaded the meta data for ar53 and bac120, this contains taxonomic data, completeness etc and will be used to generate the proteomic databases.

-A .faa database was created first after which a .tsv file was created matching the protein id with the original id, gtdb_id and gtdb taxonomy.
+A .faa database was created first after which a .tsv file was created matching the protein id with the original id, sequence, gtdb_id, and gtdb taxonomy.
 For Archaea and Bacteria the proteome files were seperated using Database_creation/Subset_Fasta_DB.py.
 For Bacteria the database was subsetted into 61 files (*.faa and *.tsv) while Archaea was subsetted into 12 *.faa files, to allow for parallel processing.